 Since the area around your eye will be carefully wiped with a sterile solution, we ask that you not wear eye make-up the day of treatment.
 You may use hairspray.

 No. Before surgery, the eye is numbed with anesthetic--either by injection in the tissue around the eye or topical anesthetic eye drops.
 While some discomfort is possible, our skilled providers are usually successful in keeping it to a minimum.

 If you’re particularly nervous or anxious, our nurse can give you medication to help you relax.
 But most people don’t need anything.

 After relaxing a few minutes, you’ll walk into the surgery suite and sit in a reclining chair.
 The area around your eye will be draped for surgery and a natural tear-like solution will be gently placed on your eye to keep it from drying out during the procedure.

 Kindly tell the surgeon so he or she can be prepared.
 If you have a ticklish throat, tell the nurse before your treatment.
 She or he can give you something to suppress your cough.

-Your face and unoperated eye will be covered, so you’ll only glimpse hand movements and shadows during surgery.
+Your face and unoperated eye will be covered, so you’ll only see the bright light of the microscope, and glimpse hand movements and shadows during surgery.
 You’ll hear the hum of the ultrasound instrument and may feel the surgeon’s hands resting on your forehead.

 It’s a tiny artificial lens that’s carefully positioned inside the eye to replace the clouded lens, which is removed in cataract surgery.
 Lens implants are made in a large range of focusing powers to fit each person’s eye.